 According to Business Insider, the home improvement-loving couple currently have a net worth of $18 million.
 That's a big chunk of change, but it's surprisingly less than the stars of HGTV's other design series Property Brothers who are worth a whopping $20 million.
-Granted, the famous twin brothers have multiple shows on the air and have been on the air much longer than than Fixer Upper, which only launched in 2013.
+Granted, the famous twin brothers have multiple shows on the air and have been on the air much longer than Fixer Upper, which only launched in 2013.
 But still.
-A few years ago the couple was ringing in a net worth of $5 million so it's clear that they aren't stopping any time soon.
+A few years ago, the couple was ringing in a net worth of $5 million, so it's clear that they aren't stopping any time soon.

 This post was originally published on May 18, 2017 but has since been updated.